mtaha3249/Code-Reference/README.md

 ## <a name="_page2_x69.00_y499.00"></a>ACTION TAKEN

-As given tasks, actions taken for every task is explained below:
+Actions taken for every task is explained below:

 ### <a name="_page2_x69.00_y553.00"></a>MEMORY FOOTPRINT